 The LC Writing Program

 The Thornton program is part of the larger writing program at Lynchburg College.
 Other courses in creative writing include Introduction to Creative Writing, Fiction Writing, and Poetry Writing, all of which are taught by regular faculty of LC who are both teachers and writers.
 Among the faculty are published fiction writers, poets, playwrights, journalists, and essayists.
-For further information, contact Allison Wilkins at .
+For further information, contact Dr. Cheryl Coleman at .

 The Richard H. Thornton Endowment

 Dr. Richard H. Thornton, 1907 alumnus of Lynchburg College, was a distinguished teacher, writer, and publisher.
 He became president of Henry Holt and Company publishers and established friendships with such writers as Carl Sandburg, Thomas Wolfe, and Vachel Lindsay.
 He was both editor and friend to Robert Frost.